pulumi/docs/pulumi-hugo/themes/default/content/learn/building-with-pulumi/stack-references/index.md

 export const shopUrl = stackRef.getOutput("url");
 ```

-The `org` environment variable is new, as is the `stackRef` declaration.
+The `org` configuration variable is new, as is the `stackRef` declaration.
 That
 declaration sets up an instance of the `StackReference` class, which needs the
 fully qualified name of the stack as an input.
-Here, the `org` is the
+Here, `org` is the
-organization associated with your account, the `my-first-app` is the name of the
+organization associated with your account, `my-first-app` is the name of the
-project you've been working in, and the stack is the stack that you want to
+project you've been working in, and `stack` is the stack that you want to
 reference.
 If you have an individual account, the org is your account name.
 The
 export then grabs the `url` output from the other stack.